Kotter's 8 step change model that actually works

 Summary of this study

-This article examines the applicability of Kotter’s 8-step change management model, originally developed for corporate settings, in the context of libraries.
-Based on a review of existing literature, the study concludes that Kotter’s model is indeed suitable for library leaders to follow when implementing change initiatives at their institutions.
+This article examines whether Kotter’s 8-step change management model, originally developed for corporate settings, works for libraries.
+Based on a review of existing literature, the study concludes that it does - library leaders can follow Kotter’s model when implementing change initiatives at their institutions.

 Editor perspectives

-It’s fascinating to see Kotter’s change model being applied beyond the corporate world to libraries.
-At Tallyfy, we believe the core principles of creating urgency, building coalitions, generating short-term wins, and anchoring changes in the culture are universally applicable when driving transformation.
-This study reaffirms the versatility and effectiveness of Kotter’s framework across different types of organizations.
+It’s interesting to see Kotter’s model applied beyond the corporate world to libraries.
+The core principles - creating urgency, building coalitions, generating short-term wins, and anchoring changes in culture - are universal.
+In discussions we’ve had about change management, we’ve noticed that operations managers with experience driving change initiatives are significantly more open to adopting new workflow tools.
+They get that performance management requires process consistency.
+This study backs that up across different types of organizations.

 Khankhoje, M. (2016).
 Change Management in Healthcare Organizations.
 Social Science Research Network, null, null - null. https://doi.org/10.2139/ssrn.3232774